 The Balule Conservation Project

-We are as flexible as we can be to suit our customers/volunteers dates and availability.
+Flexible dates to suit our customers/volunteers.
 As long as we have space on camp and there are staff around to meet you on arrival.

-The Transfrontier Balule Conservation Program is located in Balule Nature Reserve which is within The Greater Kruger National Park region of South Africa.
+This project is located in Balule Nature Reserve which is within The Greater Kruger National Park region of South Africa.
+Wildlife here roams between Kruger National Park and the adjacent private reserves – it is a very large and wild open space.
 By volunteering on this project you will get a unique insight into the African wilderness and the wildlife that inhabits it whilst also assisting with vital conservation efforts.
 The money that volunteers pay to assist on this project goes directly towards funding the work and keeping the project running.

 The project was set-up by Craig Spencer of Transfrontier Africa, South Africa.
 Also known as The Savannah Project, the project works closely with Elephants Alive (formerly Save The Elephants Foundation, South Africa (STE-SA) who support the research carried out by the project team and the students, interns and volunteers who assist with collating this data.
 Afreco Tours Ltd runs the Transfrontier Africa website from the UK and Afreco looks after the administration and bookings of volunteers, interns and students who wish to be involved.
 The money paid by volunteers, students conducting research and interns all goes towards the conservation efforts and running the camp, vehicles and other resources.
 Transfrontier South Africa is an NGO (not for profit) organisation and most of the staff do the work for very little or for no money at all.